syncfusion-content/maui-docs/MAUI/DateTimePicker/accessibility.md

 ## Column Header Layout

-The SfDateTimePicker control has intract column header text with localization of column header layout.
-It contains DayHeaderText, MonthHeaderText, YearHeaderText, HourHeaderText, MinuteHeaderText, SecondHeaderText, and MeridiemHeaderText properties of the DateTimePickerColumnHeaderView.
+The SfDateTimePicker control has interact column header text with localization of column header layout.
+It contains DayHeaderText, MonthHeaderText, YearHeaderText, HourHeaderText, MinuteHeaderText, SecondHeaderText, and the MeridiemHeaderText properties of the DateTimePickerColumnHeaderView.
 The default value of the DayHeaderText property is "Day", MonthHeaderText is "Month", YearHeaderText is "Year", HourHeaderText property is "Hour", MinuteHeaderText is "Minute", SecondHeaderText is "Second", and MerdiemHeaderText is "string.Empty".

 ## Footer Layout

-The SfDateTimePicker control has intract validation buttons (OK and Cancel) with localization of footer layout.
+The SfDateTimePicker control has interact validation buttons (OK and Cancel) with localization of footer layout.
 The Default value of the OkButtonText property is "OK", and CancelButtonText is "Cancel".

 ## Picker Items

-The SfDateTimePicker control has intract with item source in picker items.
-The item source contains based on Date format.
+The SfDateTimePicker control has interact with the item source in picker items.
+The item source contains based on the Date and Time format.
 For example,

 <table>
 <tr>